-TABLE 5.10: Park Innentory and Assessment sessment Park/Location Facilities Evaluation Recommendation Undeveloped Park Two lots located on Lake View Drive in the Krupp City Addition.
+TABIF 5 40.
+Dank Landstone 200 A A. 7 Park/Location Facilities Facilities Facilities Evaluation Recommendation Undeveloped Park Two lots located on Lake View Drive in the Krupp City Addition.
 Approximately 1 acre.
 Currently undeveloped.
-This undeveloped park is located in the Develop this site as a neighborhood Krupp City Addition in southern park.
-Construct a play structure an Nevada.
+This undeveloped park is located in the Develop this site as a neighborhood Krupp City Addition in southern Nevada.
 It currently consists of two undeveloped lots that were dedicated to the city by the developer.
-The city would like to see this site develop as a neighborhood park, with a shelter, grills, picnic tables, a play structure, and basketball court. e Develop this site as a neighborhood park.
+The city would like to see this site develop as a neighborhood park, with a shelter, grills, picnic tables, a play structure, and basketball court.
+Develop this site as a neighborhood park.
 Construct a play structure and a shelter with picnic tables and grills.
 Install a basketball court.
 Undeveloped Park Located southwest of the intersection of 11th Street and "C" Avenue in southeast Nevada.
 6.43 acres.
 Rectangular parcel of land used as a fill area.
 Major change in grade east to west and north to south.
 Southern portion is pasture-like in nature, with grasses and trees.
 Central portion is filled in and fairly level, with dirt and rock piles.
 Northern portion is a lowland area, with new sewer construction.
 Western 1/4 of the site is wooded.
 This undeveloped land was given to the city to be used as a park.
 The site, which contains many changes in grade and falls from south to north, has been used as a location for dumping rock, dirt, and other fill material.
 The western portion of the site is heavily wooded and ties in to the city's Indian Creek Greenbelt.
 The city anticipates using this site as a trailhead to the greenbelt.
 It will be maintained as a passive area, with landscaping, a short segment of trail, and a shelter.
 Construct a shelter and a small segment of trail, linking the trailhead to the Indian Creek Greenbelt.
 Install landscaping on areas of the park that have been disturbed.
-Environmental Education Area/Greenbelt Located west of S-14 and the cemetery along Indian Creek in western Nevada.
-31.00 acres.
-Pastoral area consisting of: Lowlands and floodplain.
-Trees and woods.
-Meadows, grasslands, and cropland.
-Indian Creek.
+Environmental Education Area/Greenbelt Located west of S-14 and the cemetery along Indian Creek in western Nevada. • 31.00 acres. • Pastoral area consisting of: - Lowlands and floodplain. - Trees and woods. - Meadows, grasslands, and cropland. - Indian Creek.
 This recently acquired land is currently Make repairs to the aquatic area, undeveloped.
-The city developed a loop trail in this area as a part of the Indian Creek Greenbelt trail system.
+The city developed a including fixing the spillway and loop trail in this area as a part of the dredging the pond.
+Indian Creek Greenbelt trail system.
 The city is in the process of planting the area with native vegetation and prairie grasses to enable it to be used as an environmental educational area.
-In addition to the trail, the city constructed a bridge across the creek, but needs to fix the spillway/dredge the pond.
+In addition to the trail, the city constructed a bridge across the creek, but needs to fix the spillway/dredge the pond in order to enhance aquatic life in the pond.
 Make repairs to the aquatic area, including fixing the spillway and dredging the pond.